jgnewman/einlandr/README.md

 Einlandr is optimized for Postgres.
 You can switch this out for something else if you'd like but I wouldn't recommend it unless you are intimately familiar with all of the Einlandr source code.
 A lot of things are bootstrapped for you and they assume a Postgres database.

 To set up a local database, make sure you have Postgres installed and some method of looking inside your database to make sure everything is working.
 If you're a visual person and are using a Mac, I highly recommend [Postico](https://eggerapps.at/postico/).
+Otherwise, [pgAdmin](https://www.pgadmin.org) is a great alternative.

 Einlandr can't actually create a database for you so you'll need to do this yourself.
-I'll have to assume you already know how to create databases.
-With Postico, hit "connect", click "localhost" at the top, then click the "+ Database" button at the bottom.
-Give your database a name.
+Creating databases is extremely easy with either of the previously mentioned tools.

 ### Configuration

 Once you've created a database and named it, you'll need to plug that name into your env-dev file for the `DATABASE_DEV_NAME` key.
-Also make sure you choose a `DATABASE_SECRET` to go along with certain database-related actions.
+Also make sure you choose a `DATABASE_PASSWORD` and/or `DATABASE_SECRET` as necessary.

 Open up config.js, find the `backend` object, and make sure you set `dbEnabled` to true.
 Notice how other database values are pulled in from the environment.
 You'll want to follow this pattern when adding new configuration options.